What Is NLP?

 With little direct knowledge of each of the geniuses speciality and little knowledge of the field of psychotherapy on the whole, Grinder and Bandler over a two year period set out with enthusiasm bordering on fervour, to explicate selected portions of the geniuses’ behaviour.
 They coded the results of their work in language-based models using the patterns of transformational grammar as the descriptive vocabulary.
 Through NLP Modelling Grinder and Bandler made explicit the tacit skills of the geniuses and NLP was born.

-The company that Grinder and Bandler were keeping in these heady days of the 1970s was a melting pot of enquiring minds seeking investigation into human behaviour.
-John Grinder was an associate professor at the University of California, Santa Cruz and Richard Bandler a fourth year undergraduate student.
-The world renowned anthropologist Gregory Bateson had joined the faculty at Kresge College, and such was Bateson’s interest in Grinder and Bandler’s collaboration he introduced Grinder and Bandler to Milton Erickson.
+The company that Grinder and Bandler were keeping in these heady days of the 1970s was a melting pot of enquiring minds seeking an investigation into human behaviour.
+John Grinder was an associate professor at the University of California, Santa Cruz and Richard Bandler a fourth-year undergraduate student.
+The world-renowned anthropologist Gregory Bateson had joined the faculty at Kresge College, and such was Bateson’s interest in Grinder and Bandler’s collaboration he introduced Grinder and Bandler to Milton Erickson.
 Bateson provided support, feedback and his enthusiasm is in part captured in his introduction to the book Structure of Magic where he states “John Grinder and Richard Bandler have done something similar to what my colleagues and I attempted fifteen years ago.”

 In 1975 Grinder and Bandler presented the first two NLP models to the world in the volumes “Structure of Magic I and II.”
 The volumes published by the respected publishing house “Science and Behaviour Books inc” put NLP on the map and interest in the new field of NLP spread quickly.
 People in fields related to communication, behaviour and change sought to learn how they too could get amazing results when doing change work.
 Grinder and Bandler willingly offered training courses in the application of their models.
 The training courses Bandler and Grinder conducted – proved that the NLP models were transferable to others, meaning the learners could us the NLP models successfully in their own work.